 - a.
-Closely monitor the development of new Health Information Technology systems and advocate for full interoperability of VHA, IHS, THP and UIO EHR systems to the fullest extent allowable. - b.
-Develop robust Health Information Exchange (HIE) systems among VHA, IHS, THPs, and UIOs care systems where they currently do not exist. - c.
-Monitor and continue to advocate for increased use of telehealth systems to connect VHA, IHS, THP, and UIO care facilities to provide patient care, including mental and behavioral health care, to Al/AN Veterans closer to home. - d.
-Monitor and continue to advocate for increased access to broadband services in rural and remote locations where AI/AN Veterans reside.
+Closely monitor the development of new Health Information Technology systems and advocate for full interoperability of VA, IHS, THP and UIO EHR systems to the fullest extent allowable. - b.
+Develop robust Health Information Exchange systems among VHA, IHS, THP and UIO care systems where they currently do not exist. - c.
+Monitor and continue to advocate for increased use of telehealth systems to connect VA, IHS, THP and UIO care facilities to provide patient care closer to home for AI/AN Veterans, including mental and behavioral health care services. - d.
+Monitor and continue to advocate for increased access to broadband services in rural and remote locations where Al/AN Veterans reside.